argoproj-labs/argocd-operator/docs/usage/basics.md

 # Usage Basics

-See the [full example][example_argocd_defaults] with all defaults listed to see how the Argo CD cluster can be configured.
+See the [ArgoCD Reference][argocd_reference] for the full list of properties and defaults to configure the Argo CD cluster.

 The following example shows the most minimal valid manifest to create a new Argo CD cluster with the default configuration.